 Maximilian I, the son of William V, ruled in Bavaria as Duke from 1597 and then as Elector from 1623.
 He was a prolific and accomplished turner, initially taught by Giovanni Maggiore, who was known to be at the court in 1585 when Maximilian was twelve years old.

-His many vessels were exhibited in the art chamber (now the mint building) and later were transferred to a new gallery near the Duke's apartments.
-Maximilian's turned objects were mentioned in a section of their own in the inventory, as oval pieces of ivory and ebony turned vessels by His Highness, the Elector.
+The many ivories he turned himself were exhibited in the art chamber (now the Mint Building) and later were transferred to a gallery adjacent to his apartment in the Munich residence.
+Maximilian's turned objects were mentioned in their own section of inventories from the late 1620s onward, as "oval pieces of ivory and ebony turned vessels by His Highness, the Elector."

 He was clearly quite proud of his turning skills, as seen by an engraving on a candlestick dated 1608 which translates as, "Art ennobles ivory; the creator (of this vessel), Maximilian, Duke of Bavaria, on the other hand, ennobles art."